 How do I make a complaint?

-Details of any complaint against police can be made via our online form or in person generally to an Inspector who will act as the initial investigating officer and discuss with you the nature of your complaint and record it as appropriate.
+Details of any complaint against police can be made via our form or in person generally to an Inspector who will act as the initial investigating officer and discuss with you the nature of your complaint and record it as appropriate.

 Use of force data

 The use of force data for the last two reporting years and three quarterly periods for 2019/2020 is illustrated below.
 Click the download links (PDF) to view historic use of force data.